 - Single ground is recommended: SGND.
 A multilayer such as 4 layers board is recommended so that one solid SGND is dedicated for return current path, referred to the layout example. - Apply multiple different capacitors for different frequency range on decoupling circuits.
-Each capacitor has different ESL, and ESR, and they have different frequency response. - Avoid long traces close to radiation components, and place them into an internal layer, and it is preferred to have grounding shield, and in the end, add a termination circuit. - Analog circuit such as ADC sensing lines needs a return current path into the analog circuitry; digital circuit such as GPIO, PMBus and PWM has a return current path into the digital circuitry; although with a single plane, still try to avoid to mix analog current and digital current. - Don't use a ferrite bead or larger than 3- Ω resistor to connect between V33A and V33D. - Both 3.3VD and 3.3VA should have local decoupling capacitors close to the device power pins, add vias to connect decoupling caps directly to SGND. • Avoid negative current/negative voltage on all pins, so Schottky diodes may need to clamp the voltage; avoid the voltage spike on all pins more than 3.8 V or less than -0.3 V, add Schottky diodes on the pins which could have voltage spikes during surge test; be aware that a Schottky has relatively higher leakage current, which can affect the voltage sensing at high temperature. - If V33 slew rate is less than 2.5 V/ms the RESET pin should have a 2.21-k Ω resistor between the reset pin and V33D and a 2.2- μ F capacitor from RESET to ground.
-For more details please refer to the UCD3138 Family - Practical Design Guideline This capacitor must be located close to the device RESET pin. - Select the cap ratio as shown below.
-Use 2.2 μ F between V33D and BP18, and 1uF between BP18 and DGND or SGND.
+Each capacitor has different ESL, Capacitance and ESR, and they have different frequency response. - Avoid long traces close to radiation components, and place them into an internal layer, and it is preferred to have grounding shield, and in the end, add a termination circuit; - Analog circuit such as ADC sensing lines needs a return current path into the analog circuitry; digital circuit such as GPIO, PMBus and PWM has a return current path into the digital circuitry; although with a single plane, still try to avoid to mix analog current and digital current. - Don't use a ferrite bead or larger than $3\ \Omega$ resistor to connect between V33A and V33D. - Both 3.3VD and 3.3VA should have local $4.7\ \mu\text{F}$ decoupling capacitors close to the device power pins, add vias to connect decoupling caps directly to SGND. - Avoid negative current/negative voltage on all pins, so Schottky diodes may need to clamp the voltage; avoid the voltage spike on all pins more than 3.8 V or less than $-0.3\ \text{V}$ , add Schottky diodes on the pins which could have voltage spikes during surge test; be aware that a Schottky has relatively higher leakage current, which can affect the voltage sensing at high temperature. - If V33 slew rate is less than $2.5\ \text{V/ms}$ the RESET pin should have a $2.21\text{-k}\Omega$ resistor between the reset pin and V33D and a $2.2\text{-}\mu\text{F}$ capacitor from RESET to ground.
+For more details please refer to the [UCD3138 Family - Practical Design Guideline](#) This capacitor must be located close to the device RESET pin. - Configure unused GPIO pins to be inputs or connect them to the ground (DGND or SGND). - Select the cap ratio as shown below.
+Use $2.2\ \mu\text{F}$ between V33D and BP18, and $1\ \mu\text{F}$ between BP18 and DGND or SGND.